Real Estate Career Development Opportunities for the Undecided Student

 Smiling young woman in business attire sitting at a desk with a laptop researching real estate career opportunities.

-If you’re exploring professional paths to pursue after you finish your real estate education, there are plenty of real estate career opportunities available to you!
-Whether you’re interested in communication, law, finance, or anything in between, there’s a job for you.
-(And if you’re interested in becoming a real estate agent or real estate broker, we have plenty of resources to guide you.)
+If you’re exploring professional paths to pursue after you finish your real estate education, there are plenty of real estate career opportunities available to you in Ohio.
+Here’s what you need to know about real estate career development, including the average salary for each role.

 Commercial leasing managers are responsible for filling commercial offices and storefronts.
 Commercial leasing managers work closely with business owners and directors to negotiate costs and services.
 Having a background in real estate provides insight and experience that you can share with prospective lessors.
-According to Glassdoor, the average salary for a commercial leasing manager is $35,963.
+According to ZipRecruiter, the average salary for a commercial leasing manager in Ohio is $81,094.

 A real estate appraiser is licensed to determine the value of commercial or residential real estate properties.
 This requires appraisers to know how to value properties based on their location, condition, and comparison to similar properties.

 To become a real estate appraiser, you need to complete appraiser coursework and pass a state exam.
 Since appraisers work closely with business and finance professionals, having a background in those fields is helpful (although not required).
-According to Glassdoor, the average salary for a real estate appraiser is $53,811.
+According to ZipRecruiter, the average salary for a real estate appraiser is $87,247.

 Staying on top of trends is a crucial component of work in the real estate industry.
 What’s happening on national, state, and local levels affects your day-to-day job.
-If you have a passion for data and storytelling, consider becoming a real estate research analyst.
-You can use your own research to inform your real estate business or work as an advisor to other real estate professionals.
-According to Glassdoor, the average salary for a real estate researcher is $40,000.
+If you have a passion for data and storytelling, consider becoming a real estate research analyst to work as an advisor to other real estate professionals.
+According to ZipRecruiter, the average salary for a real estate researcher is $77,895.

 Property managers work on behalf of rental or ownership companies and coordinate the day-to-day management of commercial and residential facilities.
 They may be responsible for communicating with prospects and tenants, collecting rent, and scheduling maintenance and repairs.
 Real estate education provides property managers with valuable knowledge of real estate valuation, maintenance, and policies.
 And, having good people skills is a must for any good property manager.
-According to Glassdoor, the average salary for a property manager is $53,683.
+According to ZipRecruiter, the average salary for a property manager in Ohio is $55,458.

 Real estate law is an ideal career path for those who want to continue their education.
 To become a real estate attorney, you need a bachelor’s degree and a JD from an accredited law program.
 Law schools don’t require you to have a specific undergraduate background.
 Having a background in real estate can be helpful because you’ll have industry knowledge that other lawyers may not have.
-According to Glassdoor, the average salary for a real estate attorney is $108,038.
+According to ZipRecruiter, the average salary for a real estate attorney in Ohio is $133,901.

 No matter what career path you choose, having a strong foundation in real estate can set you apart from your peers and open up new career opportunities.
 Check out our Student Success Stories and see how other students have succeeded with help from Hondros.